mevit8/sdsn_cnp_gr/content/introduction.md

-The simulation considers two scenarios:
+## The Simulation considers two scenarios:

-the do-nothing scenario (business-as-usual - BAU) which assumes that the current trends will continue applying until 2050;
+the ** do-nothing scenario (business-as-usual - BAU) ** which assumes that the current trends will continue applying until 2050;

-the NCNC (National Climate Neutrality Commitments) scenario which assumes that the main sector climate-neutrality policies are jointly implemented. [e.g. cleaner fuels & increased energy efficiency]
+the ** NCNC (National Climate Neutrality Commitments) scenario ** which assumes that the main sector climate-neutrality policies are jointly implemented. [e.g. cleaner fuels & increased energy efficiency]

 The main policy instrument was simulated for each sector.